 Reimbursements for a meal provided to a business guest during the travel period may be included on the Travel Expense Report if the purpose of the meal is to discuss University business.
 The name of the guest and business purpose must be provided on the Travel Expense Report.
 The reimbursement is based on actual expenditures, so a detailed receipt must be provided.
 The purchase of alcoholic beverages/spirits is permitted when hosting a business guest when the expenditure is approved by the appropriate supervisor.
 However, use of current budget accounts (“10” accounts) for the purchase of alcoholic beverages/spirits is prohibited.
 If alcoholic beverages are served, a restricted account must be used to cover the cost of the beverages.

 For non travel-related meal reimbursements, see “Non Travel-Related Meal Reimbursement” below.

 If the employee travels with a personal guest, the cost of the guest’s meals will be the responsibility of the employee or the personal guest.

 Non Travel-Related Meal Reimbursements

 Reimbursements for non-travel meals and other expenditures will be subject to the conditions set forth in the Valparaiso University Hospitality Policy.
-The Hospitality Policy establishes guidelines for meals provided at business meetings and events as well as those provided guests of the University such as guest speakers.
+The Hospitality Policy establishes guidelines for meals provided at business meetings and events as well as those provided to guests of the University such as guest speakers.
 The reimbursements are based on actual expenditures as detailed on original receipts.
 See the Hospitality Policy for additional information.
 Hospitality meal reimbursements must be submitted on a “Hospitality Expenditures Reimbursement Request” form, not a travel expense reimbursement form.